 Mexican Street Corn Flatbread Recipe – Mexican Special

-Mexican Street Corn Flatbread brings all the bold, zesty flavors of elote—Mexico’s beloved grilled street corn—onto a crispy, cheesy flatbread.
-Topped with sweet corn, creamy sauce, tangy cheese, chili spice, and fresh cilantro, it’s a fun and flavorful fusion dish perfect as a party appetizer, lunch, or a light dinner.
+Mexican Street Corn Flatbread brings the vibrant flavors of elote—Mexico’s beloved grilled street corn—onto a crispy, cheesy flatbread.
+This fusion dish combines sweet corn, a creamy lime-spiced sauce, tangy cotija cheese, and fresh cilantro, all atop a warm flatbread base.
+Whether served as a party appetizer, a light lunch, or a savory snack, this recipe offers a delightful twist on traditional Mexican street food.

 • Prep Time15 min